Software from the TechSoup Microsoft Donation Program is now download-only. For more information, read this GreenTech post announcing the update.

 - Write the installation files to DVD

 Note: There are special requirements for installing Get Genuine Windows Full PC Operating Systems and for a clean installation of a Windows upgrade operating system.
-See Perform a Clean Windows Installation with a Downloaded ISO File for details.
+See Clean Microsoft Windows Installations with ISO Files for details.

 Installation Choice: Extracting Files